rcaos/TVToday/README.md

 Each feature module has its own demo target with a custom demo entry point.

-So you need to leverage your Unit tests, Snapshot Tests and Demo targets to save your time.
+So you need to leverage your Unit tests, Snapshot Tests and Demo targets to save your time and boost your productivity.

 ## Built with